lando-tech/drawmate/README.md

 Automate wiremaps and diagrams using draw.io XML format.

+## Production

+The underlying engine is fully functional, but the cli utility is still under development.
+There is also a flask web app I have tested and plan to add in the near future.
+Contributors are welcome!

 ## Basic Overview

  1. Create diagram templates from scratch by using an easy and simple API.